Abarim Publications' online Biblical Greek Dictionary

 In the New Testament this word mostly expresses a staying or dwelling in the same place (Mathew 10:11, Acts 20:15, 2 Corinthians 3:14).
 Almost only in the Johannine gospel and epistles occurs the usage of this verb in the sense of remaining or abiding within a teaching or (in that sense) a teacher (John 6:56, John 8:31, 1 John 2:6, 2 John 1:9).
 Sporadically this verb may express a waiting for someone (Acts 20:5).

-This verb only pure derivation is the noun μονη (mone), which describes a place of remaining: a mansion or abode (John 14:2 and 14:23 only).
+This verb only pure derivation is the noun μονη (mone), which describes a "place of remaining", a home (John 14:2 and 14:23 only).

 Our verb is also part of a small cast of compound words:

-- Together with the preposition ανα (ana), which in this case is emphatic: the verb αναμενω (anameno), meaning to eagerly wait or expect (1 Thessalonians 1:10 only).
+- Together with the preposition ανα (ana), which in this case is emphatic: the verb αναμενω (anameno), meaning to "very remain"; to eagerly wait or expect (1 Thessalonians 1:10 only).

 - Together with the preposition εν (en), meaning in, on, at or by: the verb εμμενω (emmeno), meaning to persist or persevere in something (Acts 14:22, Galatians 3:10 and Hebrews 8:9 only).

-- Together with the preposition κατα (kata), meaning down (from, in, upon, etc): the verb καταμενω (katameno), meaning to stay as if pinned down; to remain fixed (Acts 1:13 only).
+- Together with the preposition κατα (kata), meaning down (from, in, upon, etc): the verb καταμενω (katameno), meaning to stay put, or to settle down (Acts 1:13 only).